Information Security Operations Management Manual

 (24) Backup and recovery processes must comply with:

-- the University Business Continuity Management Policy;
+University Business Continuity Management Policy; - legislative, regulatory,

-- records management requirements (refer Records and Information Management Policy).
+University policy, and other obligations; and - records management requirements (refer Records and Information Management Policy).

 (25) The documentation for backup and recovery must include: